Quitzelcoat/Quitzelcoat/README.md

-- 👋 Hi, I’m @Quitzelcoat
+- 👋 Hi, I’m Haris Saeed @Quitzelcoat
-- 👀 I’m interested in working and learning as a full stack Web Developer.
+- 👀 I’m interested in working and learning as a full stack and mainly React Developer.
 - 🌱 I’m currently working as a full stack Web Development.
 - 📫 How to reach me haris76689@gmail.com